Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Avoid fines due to a lack of compliance .
 	- Determine what needs to be improved in order to achieve the desired security posture .

+8. Fill in the blank:  In an internal security audit, <----> refers to identifying people,assets, policies, procedures,and technologies that might impact an organization's security posture. scope

+9.